DawoodKMasood/space-explorer/README.md

-# Space Explorer Multiplayer
+# Space Explorer

 ## Overview

-Welcome to the Space Explorer Multiplayer Project, a Phaser 3-based game developed by Dawood Khan Masood.
+Welcome to the Space Explorer Multiplayer project, a Phaser 3-based game developed by Dawood Khan Masood.
 This README provides essential information to get you started with the game.

 ![Game Play](https://github.com/DawoodKMasood/space-explorer/blob/main/screenshot1.png?raw=true)